7 Most Common Choking Hazards for Dogs and Ways to Deal it

 Small Rocks and Stones

 Sounds weird?
 Well, it must be.
-We have witnessed many such dogs, as well as, many owners confessed that their dogs love to play with rocks and eat them.
+A lot of cases have been witnessed while many owners admitted that their dogs love to play with rocks and eat them.
 You must know that a rock can easily be lodged in their throats and if by any chance they swallow the rocks or stones, it may result in an intestinal blockage that requires surgery to remove.

 How to Avoid Choking in Dogs?

-So, while your dogs are playing make sure they won’t try to eat or swallow such items or get ready for a disaster.
-Apart from these items, if your dog chokes when eating his normal meals, you should try the following to get rid of this issue.
+So, while your dogs are playing, make sure they won’t try to eat or swallow such items.
+Apart from these items, if your dog chokes when eating its normal meals, you should try the following to get rid of this issue.

-Divide the meal – Instead of feeding your dog with large portions of the meal, divide them into two or three servings.
+Divide the meal – Instead of feeding your dog large portions of the meal, divide the meal into two or three servings.

-Don’t feed before or after the exercise – If you feed them immediately before or after the exercise, they are most likely to choke, as well as, suffer from stomach ache.
+Don’t feed before or after the exercise – If you feed them immediately before or after the exercise, they are most likely to choke, as well as, suffer from stomach aches.

-Keep looking while they eat – There are various foods that can form a ball such as rice.
-Also, wet or dry dog food may also cause choking rarely so the best practice is to supervise them while they eat.
+Keep looking while they eat – There are various foods that can form a ball while they eat them such as rice.
+Also, wet or dry dog food may also cause choking rarely so the best practice is to keep an eye on them while they eat.

-So, this was the important information you need to know about choking in dogs and the possible choking hazards.
-Remember one thing, if you feel your dog is choking, don’t waste your time on treating him by yourself or asking people on social media, instead, visit your vet as soon as possible.
+So, this was the important information you need to know about choking in dogs and the most common choking hazards.
+Remember one thing, if you feel your dog is choking, don’t waste your time treating it by yourself or asking people on social media, instead, visit your vet as soon as possible.